pmary/pmary.github.io/_posts/en/2026-04-28-the-programer-tombstone.markdown

 ![Actual evolution of the US computer workforce.](/assets/posts/2026-04-28-the-programer-tombstone/workforce_vs_predictions.png)

 One caveat.
 US occupational codes were redefined in 2000, reclassifying millions of "programmers" as "software engineers" and producing an apparent decline in the narrow BLS Computer Programmers series. *Fortune*'s March 2025 headline about programmer employment hitting its lowest level since 1980 is technically true of that single code and almost entirely an artifact of reclassification.
-The work did not disappear.
-The label moved.
+The work did not disappear, it evolved.

 What has actually happened in each wave is a shift in composition, not a drop in headcount.
 4GLs created 4GL specialists.
 CASE failed outright and Yourdon himself reversed in 1996's *Rise and Resurrection of the American Programmer* after the adoption data came in.
 Visual Basic produced roughly 3.5 million amateur developers, and US IT employment grew 127% in the following decade, the largest decadal growth in the BLS series.
 Low-code grew to a real but modest ~$26.9 billion market by 2023, while US software developer employment went from 1.1 million in 2015 to 1.7 million in 2024, straight through the peak of the hype.